daniaki/django-drf-vue-starter/README.md

 to go.
 Before starting the server, make sure to build the javascript bundle using `npm build` or `npm run watch`.

+Create a superuser using django's `createsuperuser` command and follow the prompts.
+Basic login/logout views are provided by `django-admin`.
+Once you have logged, redirect to `/#/profile` to test that the vue router is correctly managing authenticated users.
+You will be redirected to `/#/forbidden/` if you are not logged in.

 Run the usual `makemigrations`, `migrate` and `collectstatic` before running the server.